Mills' ratio: Reciprocal convexity and functional inequalities: Reciprocal convexity (concavity) of Mills ratio of the gamma distribution

 \subsection{Acknowledgments}

-This work was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the Romanian National Authority for Scientific Research CNCSIS-UEFISCSU, project number PN-II-RU-PD\underline{ }388/2011.
-The author is grateful to Dr. Ming Hu from University of Toronto for bringing the works \cite{berg,mart} to his attention and for giving him the motivation of the study of the convexity of Mills ratio.
+This work was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the Romanian National Authority for Scientific Research CNCSIS-UEFISCSU, project number PN-II-RU-PD\underline{ }388/2012.
+The author is grateful to the referee for pointing out some errors in the manuscript and also to Dr. Ming Hu from University of Toronto for bringing the works \cite{berg,mart} to his attention and for giving him the motivation of the study of the convexity of Mills ratio.